 One of the main advantages of the sew-in weave is that it requires very little manipulation on your part.
 All you have to do is wash and style your hair just like you would with your natural locks.
 There is absolutely no fiddling with the weave.

 This indigo shade of purple will require some maintenance as time goes by.
 The reason is that such a strong color tends to wash out, so you need to keep reapplying and recoloring your hair all the time.

-Once you have your sew in weave installed you will notice that every hairstyle out there is a lot more accessible to you than before.
+Once you have your sew-in weave installed you will notice that every hairstyle out there is a lot more accessible to you than before.
 Especially when it comes to hair colors.
-Seeing as this is not your natural hair, you can try anything you like without any fear of damage.
+Since the weave is not your natural hair, you can try anything you like without any fear of damage.

 The first weaves originated in Egypt in 3400 BC.
-Egyptians used sheep wool or human hair to make weaves or wigs and then attach it to their own scalp with the use of beeswax or resin.
-Cleopatra had a very famous blue weave.
+Egyptians used sheep wool or human hair to make weaves or wigs and then attach it to their own scalp with beeswax or resin.
+Cleopatra had a tremendoulsy famous blue weave.

-Even though they have different names, you should know that the hair in weaves comes from Indian and Chinese people.
-If they need to give it a different texture, such as Brazilian or Peruvian, they process it.
+Even though they have different names, much of the hair in weaves comes from Indian and Chinese people.
+If manufactures need to give it a different texture, such as Brazilian or Peruvian, they process it.

-Sew in weave hairstyles today are at the same time a styling choice and a necessity for people who want to grow their hair out, protect it from the environment or harsh chemicals or for those who have lost their hair.
-Remember always to talk to a professional stylist before getting a sew in weave and ask us as well in the comment section below!
+The sew-in weave hairstyles today are both a styling choice and a necessity for people who want to grow their hair out and protect it from the environment or harsh chemicals or for those who have lost their hair.
+Remember to always talk to a professional before getting a sew-in or ask us any questions in the comment section below!